Panintelligence/aws-terraform-module/examples/full_deployment/README.md

-Export your aws credentials (admin access) optional - set a remote backend

-create a secret in secretsmanager containing docker credentials (username and password/token) set a valid licence for the panintelligence software
+# How to run this example

+## Set variables

+In the variables.tf file, set:
-Create a verified route53 hosted zone or delegated zone for the public domain to reach your instance.
-Set this as the variable "domain_name" e.g panintelligence.yourcompany.com
+- "domain_name" a verified route53 hosted zone or delegated zone for the public domain to reach your instance

-Choose a domain name for the private networking.
-This doesn't need verification e.g. panintelligence.yourcompany.local

-Run:
+- "private_domain_name" any valid domain name, does not need to be registered
+- "deployment_name" to name your resources, or leave as is
+- "licence" A valid licence for the software
+- "docker_secret_arn" A secrets manager secret to authenticate to the repository hosting the images, containing username and password/token

+## Review the provider

+You can change the aws region and tags applied to all resources in the aws provider in the versions.tf file

+## How to deploy

+The network should be deployed first to avoid a terraform error

+- Export your aws credentials (admin access)
-terraform init
+- terraform init
+- terraform plan -target=module.vpc
+- terraform apply -target=module.vpc
-terraform plan
+- terraform plan
-terraform apply
+- terraform apply